 Provide your regular customer-facing hours of operation.
 If applicable, you may use your current seasonal hours as your regular hours.
 You may also specify special hours for particular days, like holidays or special events.

-If your business has departments (see 'Departments'), provide the opening hours for each department on that department’s separate Business Profile, and provide the opening hours for the main business on the main Business Profile
+If your business has departments, provide the business hours for each department on that department’s separate Business Profile, and provide the business hours for the main business on the main Business Profile.
+Learn about departments.

 If your business has multiple sets of hours, refer to these guidelines for particular industries: